Washington (state): Symbols, honors, and names

-The Evergreen State
+Unofficial state nickname

 The state's nickname, "The Evergreen State", was proposed in 1890 by Charles T. Conover of Seattle.
 The name proved popular as the forests were full of evergreen trees and the abundance of rain keeps the shrubbery and grasses green throughout the year.
 Although the nickname is widely used by the state, appearing on vehicle license plates for instance, it has not been officially adopted.
+A 2023 bill in the state legislature to formally recognize it as the state nickname was passed by the senate but was returned to committee.
 The Evergreen State College, a state-funded institution in Olympia, also takes its name from this nickname.

 State symbols

 The state song is "Washington, My Home", the state bird is the American goldfinch, the state fruit is the apple, and the state vegetable is the Walla Walla sweet onion.
 The state dance, adopted in 1979, is the square dance.
 The state tree is the western hemlock.
 The state flower is the coast rhododendron.
 The state fish is the steelhead.
 The state folk song is "Roll On, Columbia, Roll On" by Woody Guthrie.
-The unofficial, but popularly accepted, state rock song is Louie Louie.
+The unofficial, but popularly accepted, state rock song is "Louie Louie".
 The state grass is bluebunch wheatgrass.
 The state insect is the green darner dragonfly.
 The state gem is petrified wood.
 The state fossil is the Columbian mammoth.
 The state marine mammal is the orca.
 The state soil is Tokul soil.
 The state land mammal is the Olympic marmot.
 The state seal (featured in the state flag as well) was inspired by the unfinished portrait of President George Washington by Gilbert Stuart.
 The state sport is pickleball.

-Friendship partners
+Sister cities – friendship agreements

 Washington has relationships with many provinces, states, and other entities worldwide.